Trails for everyone, forever

 • Index-Galena Road is closed near Index.
 That means access to Blanca Lake or other hikes in that area require a long detour via Beckler Road.
 (Note that there is also a washout about a quarter mile before the Blanca Trailhead.)

-• The road along the Middle Fork of the Snoqualmie River has been partially cleared, but still has trees across, and more are continuing to fall.
-Hikers should avoid the area for now.
-That cuts off access to the many trails and day use areas along the Middle Fork of the Snoqualmie River.
+• The road along the Middle Fork of the Snoqualmie River has been mostly cleared, but might still see trees coming down.
+Visit the Middle Fork of the Snoqualmie River area with caution.

 • The Hoh River Rainforest area in Olympic National Park is closed due to flooding.